alukosdev/ccsp/laws/gdpr.md

 - Article 14 - Information to be provided where personal data have not been obtained from the data subject
 - Article 15 - Right of access by the data subject
 - Article 16 - Right to rectification
-- Article 17 - Right to erasure ('right to be forgotten')
+- Article 17 - Right to erasure ("right to be forgotten")
 - Article 18 - Right to restriction of processing
 - Article 19 - Notification obligation regarding rectification or erasure of personal data or restriction of processing
 - Article 20 - Right to data portability